redgoose/pizza-lunch/README.md

 ## Overview

-This app takes an exported Excel of data from [TDSB's SchoolCash Online](https://tdsb.schoolcashonline.com/) and generates user friendly reports forß ordering and distribution of pizza to hungry students on pizza day.
+This app takes an exported Excel document from [TDSB's SchoolCash Online](https://tdsb.schoolcashonline.com/) and generates user friendly reports forß ordering and distribution of pizza to hungry students on pizza day.
 It is used by school council members.

 ![Sample PDF](docs/resources/pizza_day.png)